loblao/libpandadna/doc/style-guide/cxx-style.md

 	}

 ## Header Files ##
 A class shall not have a header file if nothing else interacts with it or if nothing else will ever inherit from it.
-See DBServer for an example of this case

 ## Typedefs ##
 Typedefs shall have a descriptive name and end with _t